Chicitaea

 Chicitaea is a genus of lichen-forming fungi in the family Sarrameanaceae.
-Established in 2024, it comprises four species that grow as crusts on tree bark in forests across North America, Europe, Australia, and Thailand.
+Established in 2024, it comprises five species that grow as crusts on tree bark in forests across North America, Europe, Australia, China, and Thailand.
 The genus was separated from Loxospora based on molecular evidence and chemical differences, particularly the presence of 2'-O-methylperlatolic acid as the main secondary compound.
 The lichens appear in shades from pale grey-green to olive-grey and can reproduce through both vegetative structures (soredia or isidia) and, in one species, through sexual spore-producing structures (apothecia).

 Taxonomy

 Chicitaea was established as a genus in 2024 by Beata Guzow-Krzemińska, Martin Kukwa, and James Lendemer to accommodate several species previously classified within Loxospora.
 The genus name honors Chicita F. Culberson (1931–2023), a pioneering American lichenologist known for establishing standardized protocols in lichen chemistry.

 The type species is Chicitaea lecanoriformis, originally described from Australia.
 Molecular phylogenetics analyses revealed that species containing 2'-O-methylperlatolic acid formed a distinct monophyletic group separate from Loxospora in the strict sense.
 This chemical difference, combined with distinct morphological features of the reproductive structures, supported recognition at the genus level.
 Four species were transferred from Loxospora to the new genus.
 The genus is classified in the family Sarrameanaceae within the order Sarrameanales of the class Lecanoromycetes.